 - Excluded Changes.
 Changes that fall within any of the following categories will be treated as an amendment of the applicable Services Agreement between us:

-- Changes made by us that increase your total costs of receiving the Aeris Services during any guaranteed term of your Services Agreement by more than an immaterial amount, excluding changes due to increases in costs charged by roaming partners of Carrier Partners;
+- Changes made by us that increase your total costs of receiving the Aeris Services during any guaranteed term of your Services Agreement by more than an immaterial amount, excluding changes due to increases in costs charged by roaming partners of Wireless Provider Partners;

-- Changes that require you or your End Users to make any material changes to your or their systems, software, equipment or Devices, policies or procedures, including any obligation to install or use new hardware or Devices or to make changes to software, firmware or settings of deployed Devices other than through over-the-air campaigns;
+- Changes that require you or your End Users to make any material changes to your or their systems, software, equipment or Devices, policies or procedures, including any obligation to install or use new hardware or Devices, but excluding changes to software, firmware or settings of deployed Devices through over-the-air campaigns;

 - Changes that have a material adverse impact on the functionality, interoperability, performance, reliability, security or resource efficiency of any of the Aeris Services; or

 - Changes that materially reduce the scope of the affected Aeris Services.

 - Right to Use Services and Restrictions.

 - Right to Use Services.
 So long as you are in compliance with these Terms, your Services Agreement or any other agreement or terms applicable to the Aeris Services you are using and, as applicable, the Acceptable Use Policy and the Community Forum Policy, you are granted the limited, non-exclusive, revocable, non-transferable, non-sublicensable and worldwide right to use the Aeris Sites, the Aeris Services, the APIs and the Documentation only for your own internal business purposes, which may include providing Customer Services to your End Users.
 We reserve all rights not expressly granted to you in these Terms.